-- (b) Thailand has been showing its interest to host Follow-up PREE in transportation sector.
-If APEC Support Fund is allocated to PREE Phase 5, APERC will discuss with the Thai Government how to realize the third Follow-up PREE. - (c) If approved, APERC will launch ""Energy Efficiency Policy (EEP) Workshop" once a year in cooperation with EGEE&C in order to replace CEEDS workshops as a part of PREE Phase 5.
+- (a) In PREE Phase5, the third Follow-up PREE focusing on transportation sector to be held in August 2015 is under preparation with the Thai Government. - (b) APERC will start working on Compendium to be published by the end of 2015. - (c) APERC will hold the first "Energy Efficiency Policy (EEP) Workshop" in cooperation with EGEE&C 47 as a part of PREE Phase 5.

-3. PRLCE
+4. PRLCE

 PRLCE will be very important instrument to achieve an aspirational goal to double the share of renewable energy in energy (or power) mix in the APEC region.
-Therefore, after completing PRLCE Phase 3 for the fifth peer review in Viet Nam in 2015, APERC will apply APEC budget to PRLCE Phase 4 for the sixth peer review.
+PRLCE Phase 3 for the fifth peer review in Viet Nam is under preparation to be carried out in July 2015.

-4. Low Carbon Model Town (LCMT) Project
+5. Low Carbon Model Town (LCMT) Project

-APERC will assist Study Group A and Study Group B in revising the "Concept of the Low-Carbon Town" and in drafting "Policy Reviews" in the next Phase 5 of the LCMT project.
+APERC will assist Study Group-A and Study Group-B in revising the "Concept of the Low-Carbon Town" and in drafting "Policy Reviews" in Phase 5 of the LCMT project.
+Trials of APEC Low-Carbon Town Indicator System are planned from June to October 2015.

-5. Oil & Gas Security Initiative (OGSI)
+6. Oil & Gas Security Initiative (OGSI)

-APERC will continue activities for OGSI including issuing OGSN Newsletter, convening OGSN Forum and publishing results of OGSS.
-In addition, APERC will seek a voluntary Economy for next OGSE in which Exercise Model Procedure now under development as one of research topic of OGSS will be used.
+APERC will continue activities for OGSI including issuing OGS Newsletter, convening OGSN Forum and publishing results of OGSS.
+The drafted Exercise Model Procedure will be first applied and tested in OGSE in the Philippines scheduled in December 2015 (TBC).

-III APERC RESEARCHERS
+III APERC RESEARCH STAFF